Have you been looking forward to Black Friday in the shops or Cyber Monday online? These have pretty much merged into a long weekend of sales…

 But you were never going to pay £500 so this saving is an illusion.
 Don’t pay more for extra wash cycles you will probably never use!

 Unless you repay the balance on your credit card in full each month, the interest really adds up.
 If you often only pay the minimum, you’ll still be paying for those shoes in 10 or 15 years time, long after they have been thrown away, and you will have paid much more than the full price was.

-It’s easy to overspend on a credit card – and if you are using contactless it may not feel like real money at all.
-Why not decide how much you are prepared to spend in the Sales and take that out in cash?
+It’s all too easy to overspend on a credit card, especially if it’s contactless.
+Why not decide how much you are prepared to spend in the Black Friday Sales and take that out in cash?
 It can be much harder to hand over real money for an item you aren’t 100% sure about, you will be more inclined to shop around a bit more and see if you can’t find something better.

-And By Now Pay Later deals can be a real trap.
-A year’s interest free credit sounds like a great deal, but if you are just a day late paying at the end of the year, you get hit with a large interest bill immediately as it’s backdated to when you bought it!
+Buy Now Pay Later deals can be a real trap.
+A year’s interest-free credit sounds like a great deal, but if you are just a day late paying at the end of the year, you get hit with a large interest bill immediately as it’s backdated to when you bought it!

 Get what you need at a good price

 Everybody loves a bargain.
-If you remember the points here, you may be able to bag a few real ones in the Sales.
+If you remember the points here, you may be able to bag a few real ones this weekend.
 Good luck!